The Minimum Perfect Matching in Pseudo-dimension $0<q<1$

+We say that the rooted tree $T$ is the \emph{$m$-rooted $\lambda$-local limit} of the graph sequence $G_n$ iff for every $k\in \N$ and every choice of $m$ roots in $G_n$, $G_n(k,\lambda)$ converges to $m$ disjoint independent copies of $T(k,\lambda)$ in the total variation metric.
+In the special case $m=1$, we simply say that $T$ is the \emph{$\lambda$-local limit} of $G_n$.

-Let $T^q_\lambda$ be an edge-weighted Galton-Watson tree, with offspring given by an inhomogenuous Poisson process on $[0,\lambda]$ with intensity $qt^{q-1}$ at time $t$.
-Every event in this process gives rise to an offspring, and the corresponding edge weight is the arrival time.
-(Note that $T^q_\lambda$ is the local limit of the graph given by removing all edges of cost more than $\lambda$ from $K_{n,n}^q$.)
-Furthermore, we will let $|G|$ denote the number of \emph{edges} of a graph $G$ and we will consider the edges of $T^q_\lambda$ to be directed away from the root $\phi$.
+Furthermore, we will let $|G|$ denote the number of \emph{edges} of a graph $G$ and we will consider the edges of a rooted tree to be directed away from the root $\phi$.
 By \emph{path} we will mean a directed path away from the root.
 If $u$ is the parent of $v$, we write $u \to v$.
+Let $|u|$ denote the distance to $u$ from the root.
 For any edge $uv$ we let $\ell(u,v)$ denote its cost.